-Having a loving relationship with your breasts may be something you haven't been doing, or haven't even thought about before.
-Reducing your risk for a scary diagnosis is possible, and we owe it to ourselves and our loved ones to take the known risk factors into consideration and make healthy choices that effect our whole body health, including our breasts!
+Having a loving relationship with your breasts might be something you haven't been doing, or haven't even thought about before.
+You can reduce your risk for a scary diagnosis, and you owe it to yourself and your loved ones, by taking known risk factors into consideration and making healthy choices that effect your whole body health, including your breasts!

 Breast Cancer Risk Factors & Considerations